Extinction

 Professor Carsten Rahbek

-We explore where in our planet there is a larger genetic potential to adapt to global changes.
+We explore where on our planet there is a larger genetic potential to adapt to global changes.

 Future of genetic diversity